aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 <p>However, you can also add things to the store by asking Nix to run a build script.
 For example, to compile some source code:</p>
 <ol>
-<li>You add the source code and some build instructions (a &quot;derivation&quot; file) to the store.
+<li>You add the source code and some build instructions (a "derivation" file) to the store.
 </li>
 <li>You ask the store to build the derivation.
 It runs your build script in a container sandbox.
 </li>